 I have seen this a lot more around Christmas time but there are families that enjoy buying new decorations every year.
 However, this is just wasteful and I think if you are spending so much money on items then you need to be getting the most use out of them.

+Another way to have a sustainable Halloween is to get creative.
 There are a lot of beautiful crafts out there and it inspires me all the time.
 But I encourage you if you have some spare crafts laying around the house then have some fun and create your own Spooky decorations.

 Plus this again can be a fun activity to do with the kids or even as a date night if you are both crafty.
 Not to mention getting creative means you are creating unique pieces of decorations that will look great in your home.

+Of course one of the more obvious ways to have a more sustainable Halloween is to use less plastic.
 Unless you already own a product made of plastic that you are reusing then I suggest finding or looking around for products that are not made from plastic.
 I understand this may be difficult as cheaper stores do provide most of their decorations made from plastic.

 However, I have seen a lot of products made from felt this year!
 I actually purchased the most beautiful felt garland last year in my Halloween Haul and I love it so much!
 Therefore, I just think sometimes it is worth looking around and seeing what is available, and thinking about what the product is made from.